codingforeveryone/READMEs/programmer-skills/sorting-algorithms.md

 	return i;
 }

-function quickSort(array,left,right){
+function quickSort(array, left, right) {
 	var index;
-	if (array.length > 1) {
+	if (array.length > 1)
+    {
         index = partition(array, left, right);

-        if (left < index - 1) {
+        if (left < index - 1)
+        {
             quickSort(array, left, index - 1);
         }

-        if (index < right) {
+        if (index < right)
+        {
             quickSort(array, index, right);
         }

     }
     return array;
 }
 ```

-###Merge Sort
+###Merge sort

-The idea behind merge sort is that it's easier to merge two smaller already sorted lists than to sort a single bigger unsorted list.
+The idea behind merge sort is that it's easier to merge two smaller, already sorted lists than to sort a single, bigger unsorted list.

-Algorithm:
+The steps of the algorithm are:

-1. if the list has only one element, it is considered sorted, return it.
+1. If the list has only one element, it is considered sorted so return it.
-2. divide the list into two halves until every list has only 1 element.
+2. Divide the list into two halves until every list has only 1 element.
-3. merge the smaller lists into new lists in sorted order until you have one sorted list.
+3. Merge the smaller lists into new lists in sorted order until you have one sorted list.

 Figure 6. explains the merge sort algorithm: